pluma/obs/README.md

 # Synopsis

-obs.js is a lightweight implementation of observable properties.
+obs.js is a lightweight (1.4 kB minified and 0.7 kB gzipped) implementation of observable properties.

 # Install